Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers/index.md

 * **Client information**, e.g., `User-Agent: Mozilla/5.0`

   The request is usually sent from merchant server to PSP, where the client in such request is the merchant server.
-  The client info is not so useful for PSP to process and coudl easily be confused with the device that shopper use to initiate the transaction.
+  The client info is not so useful for PSP to process and could easily be confused with the device that shopper use to initiate the transaction.

   We prefer to include Client Info as part of the [Device](#device) as we mention below.